-Located in central Tucson, the Sunshine Mile Historic District is a significant commercial corridor which reflects the city's development, growth and physical transformation from a pre-WWII development pattern lined with 20th century period revivals and American movement bungalows, to a post WWII mid-century shopping district and suburban hub characterized by buildings from the modern movement.
+Located in central Tucson, the Sunshine Mile Historic District is a significant suburban corridor which reflects Tucson's 20th century development, growth and physical transformation from and retains sufficient integrity to convey this signinfance.
+The district evolved from residential pre-World War II gridiron pattern lined with 20th century period revivals and American movement bungalows, to the first post World War II mid-century shopping district and suburban hub characterized by buildings from the modern movement.
 (Fig 1 and 2).
-Throughout the mid-twentieth century, this commercial area, known as "Sunshine Mile," functioned as first major auto-centric, suburban shopping strip outside of downtown Tucson and the eastern gateway into the city center.
-The district contains a collection of significant mid-twentieth century civic and commercial buildings.
-The Sunshine Mile Historic District runs 2 miles east/west through central Tucson, along Broadway Boulevard, from Country Club Road to just west of Euclid Avenue, and extends north along the western side of Country Club Road .2 miles, and along Tucson Boulevard, .16 mile north and .59 mile south, to include a clusters of other significant post-WWII buildings associated with the district's historic significance.
+Throughout the mid-twentieth century, this area, known as "Sunshine Mile," functioned as the first major auto-centric, suburban shopping strip outside of downtown Tucson and the eastern gateway into the city center.
+The district contains a collection of significant mid-twentieth century civic and commercial buildings designed by some of Tucson's most noted architects of the 20th century.
+The district runs 2 miles east/west through central Tucson, along Broadway Boulevard, from Country Club Road to just west of Euclid Avenue, and extends north along the western side of Country Club Road .2 miles, and along Tucson Boulevard, .16 mile north and .59 mile south, to include a clusters of other significant post-World War II buildings associated with the district's historic significance and development patterns.
 The bulk of the contributing resources, facing or within one block of the historic roadways, relate to mid-century community development and architecture, and were constructed during the district's period of significance: 1920 through 1973.
 The Sunshine Mile Historic District represents visually and historically linked groups of buildings connected by the alignment of Tucson's central streets.
-The streets are also contributors to the district.
-In total, the Sunshine Mile Historic District includes 238 individual properties: 190 are contributors to the district, including 26 previously listed on the National Register of Historic Places, and 48 non-contributors because of age and modifications.
+In total, the Sunshine Mile Historic District includes 206 individual resources: 160 are contributors to the district, including 26 previously listed on the National Register of Historic Places, and 46 non-contributors because of age and modifications.
+The streets are listed as a contributing site to the district because the alignment remains intact despite modifications to materials and width.
 Despite changes to the road, loss of some buildings, alteration of others, and the construction of some new buildings, the district retains sufficient integrity to convey its significance.